 The “He’ll be teased in the locker room” issue.
 Most adolescent boys don’t undress in front of each other these days.
 Nude showering after gym class is a thing of the past in most areas.
 In any event, a young man who is educated about his intact penis will be able to defend himself if need be.
-As you continue reading, Dear Reader, you will find that the following statement, which could be said by any intact teenage male in the locker room, is true: “Yeah, well, I never need to use lube, I (will) last longer with my girlfriend (wife), sex is (will be) more pleasurable, I wasn’t traumatized by intense pain at birth, intact penises are generally larger, & I won’t be reaching for Viagra in a few years, as many of you circumcised dudes will!”
+Here is a suggested response: “Yeah, well, I never need to use lube, I [will, in the future] last longer with my girlfriend [wife], sex is [will be] more pleasurable, I wasn’t traumatized by intense pain at birth, intact penises are generally larger, and I won’t be reaching for Viagra in a few years, as many of you circumcised dudes will!”
 A simple “Why are you looking at my penis?” may also suffice.
-When an intact boy’s circumcised peers are properly informed about what was really done to them & what they truly lost, any teasing should hopefully end there.
+When an intact boy’s circumcised peers are properly informed about what was really done to them and what they truly lost, any teasing should hopefully end there.
 But, it’s important to remember that kids get teased for a variety of reasons, whether they look too different, their name is too weird, they have glasses, they’re too short or too tall.
 If we don’t offer surgical solutions for all of those differences, we don’t need to offer surgical solutions for genital differences.
-Oh, & the fact that circumcision rates are dropping in the U.S. means that this will no longer be an issue soon
+The fact that circumcision rates are dropping in the U.S. means that this will no longer be an issue soon.

 Circumcision can also harm breastfeeding abilities.
-The U.S. has the highest circumcision rates in the World & also the worst breastfeeding rates.
-Babies who have been traumatized by this procedure will often suffer from post-operative stress, pain, & exhaustion that can destroy the breastfeeding relationship.
+The U.S. has the highest circumcision rates in the World and also the worst breastfeeding rates.
+Babies who have been traumatized by this procedure will often suffer from post-operative stress, pain, and exhaustion that can destroy the breastfeeding relationship.

 Why is this a pertinent issue?
-I have wondered this before & figured that people, who throughout history have often followed traditions blindly, are bound to get confused since medical organizations are known for making policy statements & changing them a few years later, then changing their policy back again.
-But it’s important to know the history of circumcision & use critical thinking while simply following the money.
-Circumcision was solely a religious ritual until Dr. John Harvey Kellogg claimed, in the late 1800s, that masturbation was evil & a cause of many illnesses, so circumcision was employed as a way to destroy sexual pleasure.
-He also advocated that people who masturbated too much should have their hands tied behind their backs & acid should be applied to girls’ genitals, again simply to destroy sexual pleasure.
-So that is the origin of circumcision in the United States.
+I have wondered this before and figured that people, who throughout history have often followed traditions unquestioningly, are bound to get confused since medical organizations are known for making policy statements and changing them a few years later, then changing their policy back again.
+But it’s important to know the history of circumcision and use critical thinking while simply following the money.
+Circumcision was solely a religious ritual until Dr. John Harvey Kellogg claimed, in the late 1800s, that masturbation was evil and a cause of many illnesses, so circumcision was employed as a way to destroy sexual pleasure.
+He also advocated that people who masturbated too much should have their hands tied behind their backs and acid should be applied to girls’ genitals, again simply to destroy sexual pleasure.
+So that is the origin of routine infant circumcision in the United States.
 That is also why circumcision happens almost nowhere else in the world – Dr. Kellogg didn’t teach there.
-It was soon discovered that routine circumcisions were great money-making opportunities & most hospitals in the U.S. preform this surgery today, even thought it isn’t recommended by any medical organization in the World.
-It may sound far-fetched to some to imagine that hospitals, at times, function not in the best interest of their patients, but rather for funding, however one has to look no further than the fact that breastfeeding saves thousands of lives a year & billions of dollars in America, yet hospitals still give free formula to every post-partum mother, which has been proven to be harmful to breastfeeding success.
+It was soon discovered that routine circumcisions were great money-making opportunities and most hospitals in the U.S. perform this surgery today, even though it isn’t recommended by any medical organization in the World.
+It may sound far-fetched to some to imagine that hospitals, at times, function not in the best interest of their patients, but rather for funding, however one has to look no further than the fact that breastfeeding saves thousands of lives a year and billions of dollars in America, yet hospitals still give free formula to every post-partum mother, which has been proven to be harmful to breastfeeding success.

-In conclusion, finally, not only is there no sane reason for circumcision, this barbaric procedure has its beginnings & its perpetuation in corrupt notions.
-I’d like to dismantle the idea that this is a private parental decision & encourage you, Dear Reader, to inform as many people as you can about this issue.
+In conclusion, finally, not only is there no sane reason for circumcision, this barbaric procedure has its beginnings and its perpetuation in corrupt notions.
+I’d like to dismantle the idea that this is a private parental decision and encourage readers to inform as many people as you can about this issue.
 Our babies deserve so much more than this painful beginning.
-If we ever hope to have a world full of peace & free from violence, we need to stop cutting up children’s genitals.
+If we ever hope to have a world full of peace and free from violence, we need to stop cutting up children’s genitals.
 Spread the word!
-Contact the AAP & tell them that male circumcision is on par with female “circumcision” & they both need to stop. & Most importantly, don’t circumcise your babies.
+Contact the AAP and tell them that male circumcision is on par with female circumcision and they both need to stop.
+And most importantly, don’t circumcise your babies.
 They will not suffer for it.
 They will suffer if you do.